Queen Elizabeth’s Top 10 Canadian Milestones

 2002 – Facing off at centre ice

 In year 58 of her reign and visit No. 22 to Canada, Queen Elizabeth fetes the navy’s centennial, the country’s 143rd anniversary and the dedication of the Canadian Museum for Human Rights in Winnipeg.
-Less auspicious in hindsight: during a walkabout of the Waterloo, Ont., headquarters of tech firm Research in Motion, she is gifted a white BlackBerry Bold.
+Less auspicious in hindsight: during a walkabout of the Waterloo, Ontario, headquarters of tech firm Research in Motion, she is gifted a white BlackBerry Bold.
+Check out 25+ more fascinating facts about the Queen that most people don’t know.